President and CEO

 Senior Vice President and Chief Human Resources Officer

-Lisa Kelly-Croswell joined Boston Medical Center in 2013 and is responsible for leading all Human Resources functions as well as BMC's Occupational Health Clinic and Volunteer Services Department.
+Lisa Kelly-Croswell joined Boston Medical Center in 2013 and is responsible for leading all Human Resources functions for the BMC Health System as well as BMC's Occupational Health Clinic and Volunteer Services Department.
 Lisa brings more than 25 years of experience in a wide range of global HR leadership roles including: Senior Vice President, HR and Corporate Services at Vertex Pharmaceuticals, VP, HR at Nitromed, Inc., SVP, HR for Healthcare and Service Operations at CIGNA, and a series of progressive HR leadership roles at Monsanto and Frito-Lay.
 While at Monsanto, Lisa also held an expatriate assignment based in Singapore, leading HR responsibilities for Southeast Asia.

 Norman Stein, CFRE

 Norman Stein has been with Boston Medical Center for more than 17 years, during which time annual development results have grown from $500,000 to $50 million.
 Norman also coordinates the BMC System Nominating and Governance Committee and launched Marketing Committee, the Leadership Council, and the Friends of Women's Health.

 Prior to joining BMC, Norman was Associate Director of Development and Director of Leadership Gifts for the Museum of Fine Arts and built the development program in support of the Nobel Peace Prize winning International Physicians for the Prevention of Nuclear War.

 Norman is a graduate of Boston College with dual Masters degrees from the University of California at Berkeley in Public Policy and Energy Resources.